JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 - 5 active one-to-many relationships
 - Single-direction filtering from dimensions to facts

 The model was validated before development of the executive dashboard.
-(Power BI, DAX)

 ---